mentegago/streamkit/README.md

 Feel free to suggest feature or report bug at the [Issues](https://github.com/mentegago/streamkit/issues) page or if you're a developer too and want to improve StreamKit, [submit a pull request](https://github.com/mentegago/streamkit/pulls).

 If you're a streamer and need support for another language, please also submit in [Issues](https://github.com/mentegago/streamkit/issues).
-The current supported languages (Indonesian, English, and Japanese) is based on my audiences.
+The currently supported languages (Indonesian, English, and Japanese) are based on my audiences.

 ## Usage
 Download the latest version at [the release page](https://github.com/mentegago/streamkit/releases/latest).
 Download the zip file (**be aware to download "StreamKit" archive, not the "Source Code" archive!**), extract, and run `streamkit_tts.exe`.
 Follow the instruction in the app.